Chenghai, Shantou: History

 In 1860, Shantou, which lay in the southwest of Chenghai, was opened for foreigners and became a trading port according to Treaty of Tientsin.
 Shantou separated from Chenghai and became a city in 1921.
 Then Chenghai County was administered by Shantou conversely.
 On 21 June 1939, Japanese troops invaded the county town of Chenghai.
 Japanese force occupied Chenghai until 15 August 1945.
 The Communist People's Liberation Army captured Chenghai on 24 October 1949, 23 days after the People's Republic of China was founded.

-From 1994 onward, Chenghai was upgraded to a county-level city and was administrated by the Provincial Government directly (custody by Shantou).
+From 1994 onward, Chenghai was upgraded to a county-level city and was administered by the Provincial Government directly (custody by Shantou).
 On 19 May 2003, Chenghai was absorbed as a district by Shantou.
 Chenghai became a part of Shantou Special Economic Zone on 1 May 2011.

 Climate

 Chenghai has a sunny climate, with plenty of rainfall, belonging to south subtropical monsoon climate.
 Controlled by cold high atmospheric pressure from the polar, winters are dry.
-Summers are rainy with high temperatures.
+Summers are humid and rainy with high temperatures.